-- Voters can return their ballot as soon as they receive it. - ▲ All ballots MUST be returned to the Board of Elections by 7:30 p.m. on Election Day.
+- Voters can return their ballot as soon as they receive it. - All ballots MUST be returned to the Board of Elections by Election Day by 7:30 p.m. - The Board of Elections can no longer accept absentee ballots postmarked before or on election day if they are received after the deadline.